evhub/coconut/DOCS.md

 ```
 where `<name>` is the name of the function, the `<arg>`s are the function arguments, and `<body>` is the body of the function.
 If an `<arg>` includes a default, the `<arg>` must be surrounded in parentheses.

-_Note: Infix function definition can be combined with shorthand and/or pattern-matching function definition._
+_Note: Infix function definition can be combined with assignment and/or pattern-matching function definition._

 ##### Rationale